avargas05/wacom-settings/README.md

 GUI for calibrating the wacom tablet to a screen or window.

-Learning project for writing in C. Uses GTK4 library for the GUI and to list windows opened on the desktop.
+Learning project for writing in C. Uses GTK4 library for the GUI and X11 libraries to list windows opened on the desktop.
 Runs cmd-line functions from xf86-input-wacom for getting details of the devices and setting the areas.
 Have only tested on Arch Linux running xfce4.

 ## Usage